KearneyDevs/data-driven-forms/README.md

   setValues({ ...values, [e.target.name]: e.target.value });
 }
 ```
+**Note: The above needs updated to use previous state as it will rely on the previous state.
+This is best practice.**

 This is passed in as a prop called onChange, which then runs whenever the input within the FormInput component is updated.
 The function takes in the event and we then set the setValues state taking in a spread of the `...values` state and then applying the typed value as the value against the key name.